cszach/linux-on-lenovo-legion/README.md

 sudo make install
 ```

-10. **Reboot.** Your device should be able to connect to wireless Wi-Fi networks
+10. **Reboot.** Your device should be able to connect to Wi-Fi networks now.
-    now.

 ### Kernel update

 After you have updated your Linux kernel, you need to recompile the driver and
 install it again.

-> **Note**: It has been a long time since I recompiled the driver after a Linux
-> kernel update, so my suggestion is to follow the steps below only when you
-> notice the Wi-Fi is not working after a kernel update.

 1. **Reboot.** If you have already rebooted after updating the kernel, you may
    skip this step.